-- publications and movie production
+publications and movie production

 GAIA was founded in 2010 in Plemetina, Kosovo.
-GAIA Kosovo is the offical branch of Service Civil International (SCI), one of the world’s largest international volunteering organizations founded in 1920 dedicated to promoting a culture of peace through the organization and coordination of voluntary projects all over the world.
+GAIA Kosovo is the official branch of Service Civil International (SCI), one of the world’s largest international volunteering organizations founded in 1920 dedicated to promoting a culture of peace through the organization and coordination of voluntary projects all over the world.
 The organization consists of over 40 branches and groups and an ever-growing number of partner organizations.

 Co-founder and Program Coordinator

 Member of GAIA since it was founded in 2010.
 Currently involved in Climate 4 Change project and Bozevce permaculture program.
 Member of Coordination team and also responsible for general coordination of the organization.

 Has certain knowledge about nature conservation, permaculture, climate change and project management.
 In the last 15 years, she has lived in between Croatia, Serbia and Kosovo, volunteering for peace and nature organization, but in the last 4 years, she got trapped in Kosovo.
 She strongly believes that human relation with bears and wolves are just reflection of everything that is wrong with the world.

 Mitrovica program coordinator